Big Raven Plateau: Drainage

 As a part of the Mount Edziza volcanic complex, the Big Raven Plateau is drained entirely by streams within the Stikine River watershed.
-The northeastern portion of the Big Raven Plateau is drained by Tsecha Creek, which flows to the northeast.
-Draining the eastern side of the plateau are a series of east-flowing streams choked with glacial and landslide debris from rapidly eroding headwalls; from north to south these are Pyramid Creek, Tenchen Creek, Nido Creek, Tennaya Creek, Sorcery Creek and Shaman Creek.
-Transportation of the glacial and landslide debris into Kakiddi Creek valley has resulted in the formation of several large alluvial fans behind which Nuttlude Lake, Kakiddi Lake, Mowdade Lake and Mowchilla Lake have ponded.
-Nido Creek and Tennaya Creek flow into Nuttlude Lake whereas Sorcery Creek and Shaman Creek flow into Kakiddi Lake.
-Both lakes are expansions of Kakiddi Creek which flows north into the Klastline River, a tributary of the Stikine River.
+The northeastern portion of the plateau is drained by Tsecha Creek, which flows northeast into Kakiddi Creek.
+Draining the eastern side of the plateau are several east-flowing streams choked with glacial and landslide debris from rapidly eroding headwalls; from north to south these are the Pyramid, Tenchen, Nido, Tennaya, Sorcery and Shaman creeks.
+Transportation of the debris into Kakiddi Valley has resulted in the formation of several large alluvial fans, behind which the Nuttlude, Kakiddi, Mowdade and Mowchilla lakes have formed.
+The Nido and Tennaya creeks flow into Nuttlude Lake whereas the Sorcery and Shaman creeks flow into Kakiddi Lake.
+Both of these lakes are expansions of Kakiddi Creek which flows north into the Klastline River, a tributary of the Stikine River.

-Elwyn Creek and its tributary, Kadeya Creek, drain the northwestern portion of the plateau; Elwyn Creek flows westward whereas Kadeya Creek flows to the northwest.
+Elwyn Creek and its tributary, Kadeya Creek, drain the northwestern portion of the Big Raven Plateau; Elwyn Creek flows westward whereas Kadeya Creek flows to the northwest.
 Northwest-flowing Taweh Creek and its tributary, the westward-flowing Sezill Creek, drain the southwestern and western portions of the plateau, respectively.
-Elwyn Creek and Taweh Creek are tributaries of Mess Creek, which flows northwestward into the Stikine River.
-The northern end of the Big Raven Plateau is drained by small, unnamed streams which flow north into the Klastline River; these streams are shallowly incised into the plateau.
-At the southern end of the Big Raven Plateau is a drainage divide between Chakima Creek, flowing east into the Kakiddi drainage, and Walkout Creek flowing west via Raspberry Creek into Mess Creek.
+The Elwyn and Taweh creeks are tributaries of Mess Creek, which flows northwestward into the Stikine River.
+Small, unnamed streams drain the northern end of the plateau and flow north into the Klastline River; these streams are shallowly incised into the plateau.
+At the southern end of the plateau is a drainage divide between Chakima Creek, flowing east into the Kakiddi drainage, and Walkout Creek flowing west via Raspberry Creek into Mess Creek.